PascualF/odin-recipes/README.md

-# odin-recipes
+Odin-Recipes

-# This is the assigment of the odin recipes.
+This is an assigment from the The Odin Project roadmap/course.
+The idea is understanding how HTML behave.